 Diesel prices head up for second straight week

-Diesel prices this week increased 2.4 cents per gallon to $3.825, according to the Department of Energy’s Energy Information Administration (EIA).
+Diesel prices headed up for the second straight week, following ten consecutive weeks of declines, according to the Department of Energy’s Energy Information Administration (EIA).

 Following last week’s 2.1 cent gain, the average price per gallon increased 2.4 cents this week to $3.89 per gallon.
 During the ten weeks of declining prices, diesel prices dropped a cumulative 31.4 cents.
 Prior to the previous ten weeks of declining prices, diesel prices rose a cumulative 26.5 cents over a six week span.
 And on an annual basis, the average price per gallon is down 6.6 cents.